The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 Looking at the floorplan, it would be better if the macros were centered, so the buffers can be placed near I/O.
 In order to achieve this, keep the area almost the same, but resize the DIE_AREA to a rectangle that allows 100um all around each macro for standard cells.
-In the next step the location of macro blocks will be selected.
+In the next step the location of macroblocks will be selected.

 Set the following floorplan parameters: